SteveZhangBit/alloy-maxsat-benchmark/README.md

 This is the reproduction package of the benchmarks used for the work *AlloyMax: Bringing Maximum Satisfaction to Relational Specifications* which will appear in FSE 2021.
 This package contains AlloyMax executable, the necessary libraries, the models used in the paper, and the scripts for running the benchmark.

 ## System Requirements
 AlloyMax requires Java version >= 1.8.
 Although AlloyMax can run on both Windows and Linux machines, some of the back-end Sat/MaxSAT solvers can only run on Linux.
-Specifically, we use OpenWBO as the MaxSAT solver in our paper which can only run on Linux. **Therefore, we suggest using a Linux machine to reproduce our results.**
+Specifically, we use OpenWBO (to support partitioning) as the MaxSAT solver in our paper which can only run on Linux. **Therefore, we suggest using a Linux machine to reproduce our results.**

 Also, some models requires a large memory. **We suggest using a machine with at least 16GB memory.** We ran the benchmarks on a machine with 24GB memory.